Established in 1922, Vancouver College is the only all boys, independent Catholic school in British Columbia.

 Football and basketball assumed the spotlight as competitive sports, with many other sports present on the athletic menu, either competitively or as intra-murals.
 Wrestling, hockey, soccer, track and field, to name just a few, were part of the program.
 College was still a force in football, and the names of Greg Cabot and Cal Murphy rank among the coaches associated with Vancouver College in the fifties and sixties.
 In the area of basketball, VC won the inaugural BCChampionship in 1947, and have won five such Championships since.
 Over its basketball history, VC has been in the hunt for the BC crown most years.
 Such names as Mulhern, Lasko, Melanson, Williscroft, conjure up memories of past basketball triumphs.

 During this time, Vancouver College wrestled to come to grips with a world-wide situation - that of a changing Catholic Church caught in the uncertainty of life after Vatican II.
 Br.
-Henry Bucher, Principal, initiated a very effective retreat program under the direction of Fr.
-Fred Neilson.
+Henry Bucher, Principal, initiated a very effective retreat program.
 Weekly and regular retreats and spiritual workshops were well-attended and well-received by the senior students.

 The recent years began with Br.
 Michael Maher as Dean of Studies at VC prior to taking over the administrative role of Principal.
 During Brother Maher's tenure of Office: